gipplab/MathMLben/views/README.md

 NIST Digital Library of Mathematical Functions (DLMF), 201-305 from the NTCIR arXiv and NTCIR-12 Wikipedia datasets Task).

-GUI to makes changes to the data available: https://gouldi.wmflabs.org with input fields for formula name and type (definition, equation, relation or general formula), original and corrected TeX, hyperlink to the original formula (source) and most importantly a semantic Tex field for annotations (DLMF macros, Wikidata QIDs).
+A GUI to make changes to the data is available at https://gouldi.wmflabs.org with input fields for formula name and type (definition, equation, relation or general formula), original and corrected TeX, hyperlink to the original formula (source) and most importantly a semantic Tex field for annotations (DLMF macros, Wikidata QIDs).
 The expression tree preview visualization is provided by VMEXT (https://github.com/ag-gipp/vmext).